ExpediaGroup/styx/docs/user-guide/configure-load-balancing.md

 Load balancing strategies and the origin restriction feature are configured in the Styx proxy configuration file.

-To enable Busy load balancing strategy:
+To enable *Power of Two* load balancing strategy:

     loadBalancing:
       strategy: